-Where a premise does not hold a premises licence but wishes to provide gaming machines, it may apply to the Council for a gaming machine permit.
+Where a premises does not hold a premises licence but wishes to provide gaming machines, it may apply to the Council for a gaming machine permit.
 It should be noted that the applicant must show that the premise will be wholly or mainly used for making gaming machines available for use (Section 238).

-The Gambling Act 2005 states that the Council may prepare a 'Statement of Principles' that they propose to consider in determining the suitability of an applicant for a permit and in preparing this statement, and for considering applications, it need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Gambling Commission under section 2.5..
-The Gambling Commission's Guidance to licensing authorities also states: "In their three year licensing policy statement, licensing authorities may include a statement of principles that they propose to apply when exercising their functions in considering applications for permits...., licensing authorities will want to give weight to child protection issues."
-(24.6)
+The Gambling Act 2005 states that the Council may prepare a 'Statement of Principles' that they propose to consider in determining the suitability of an applicant for a permit and in preparing this statement, and for considering applications, it need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Gambling Commission under section 2.5.
+The Gambling Commission's Guidance to licensing authorities also states: In its statement of policy, a licensing authority may include a statement of principles that it proposes to apply when exercising its functions in considering applications for permits.
+In particular it may want to set out the matters that it will take into account in determining the suitability of the applicant.
+Given that the premises is likely to appeal particularly to children and young persons, licensing authorities may wish to give weight to matters relating to protection of children from being harmed or exploited by gambling and to ensure that staff supervision adequately reflects the level of risk to this group.
+Licensing authorities are also encouraged to also specify in their statement of policy that a plan for the uFEC must be submitted.
 Guidance also states: an application for a permit may be granted only if the licensing authority is satisfied that the premises will be used as an unlicensed Family Entertainment Centre, and if the chief officer of police has been consulted on the application.
 On this basis the Council will ask applicants to demonstrate